-Students who have taken all general education and cognates for the AS and RN-BSN programs may take BSN completion nursing classes early if approved by BSN faculty and student adviser as follows.
+Students who have taken all general education and cognates for the AS and RN-BSN programs may take BSN completion nursing classes early as follows:

 - Level 2 AS students may take Nursing Pharmacology (NURS 345) and Pathophysiology (NURS 355).
 A number of upper division nursing electives are also available throughout the program. - Level 3 AS students may take Health Assessment II (NURS 315) and Professional Development in Nursing (NURS 335).
 A number of upper division nursing electives are also available throughout the program - Level 4 AS students should only take Adult Health III (NURS 400), Child Health (NURS 420), Capstone Clinical AS (NURS 425), Capstone Seminar (NURS 432), and Preparation for Licensure (NURS 440).
-Additional nursing or general education and cognate courses are not recommended.
+Additional nursing or general education and cognate courses are not recommended. - Applied Statistics (NURS 385) may be taken at any level.